 Roasted Acorn Squash Soup

-- 1 acorn squash cut in half, seeds removed, smeared with butter and salt and peppered
+- 1 acorn squash cut in half lengthwise, seed cavity removed, smeared with butter seasoned with ½t salt and 8 grinds pepper

 - pinch cayenne

-- Serve with shredded white cheddar, scallions and crusty bread
+- Serve with shredded white cheddar or Parmesan cheese, scallions and crusty bread or sandwiches.

 Use and ice cream scoop to remove seeds from squash.